abrahammurciano/abrahammurciano/README.md

 ### [S Interpreter](https://github.com/abrahammurciano/s-interpreter)

-#### An interpreter for the educational Turing-machine-like language S
+#### An interpreter written in Python for the educational Turing-machine-like language S

 ## Languages